top of page

 Assessing and Petting a Scared Cat

-This cat was removed from the animal shelter due to severe aggression.
-I decided to assess him to see what he was really like.
-As you can see, I remain calm and quiet when approaching him, and I let him come to me instead of reaching out for him.
-Reaching out and hovering over a cat makes them very timid and can be dangerous.
-Also, take note of how lightly and gently I make contact with him each time I go to pet him.
+Also, take note of how lightly and gently I make contact with her each time I go to pet her.
 Having a quiet and calm room helps decrease their stress tremendously.
-At first, he's shy and unsure of me.
-I utilize my Bundle and Bond technique to show him I'm not going to hurt him.
-Afterwards he is less shy and even starts to eat, a sign of a much more relaxed cat.
+At first, she's shy and unsure of me.
+I utilize my Bundle and Bond technique to show her I'm not going to hurt her.
+Afterwards, she is less shy and even starts to eat, a sign of a much more relaxed cat.

 bottom of page